denimandsteel/vdw/events/_posts/2014-09-23-design_industry_social.md

 dayOfWeek: Tue
 dayOfMonth: Sept 23
 title: "DESIGN INDUSTRY SOCIAL"
 description: "A design week is a great excuse for design industry folks to socialize out of the office.
-The Society of Graphic Designers of Canada (GDC) invites designers, friends, and colleagues of all experience levels to connect and refresh at At Bitter Tasting Room from 6:30-10pm."
+The Society of Graphic Designers of Canada (GDC) invites designers, friends, and colleagues of all experience levels to connect."
 startTime: 6:30 PM
 endTime: 10:00 PM
 type: Party